 Mediasite is a content capture system that records a speaker’s audio and video and any content displayed through an attached computer or peripheral (such as a document camera).
 It can also stream live events.
-Mediasite is currently available for use in the Rosenau Auditorium (Rosenau 133), McGavran-Greenberg 2301, 2306 and 2308, and the Blue Cross Blue Shield Auditorium in the Michael Hooker Research Center.
+Mediasite is available for use in the Rosenau Auditorium (133 Rosenau Hall), rooms 2301, 2306 and 2308 in McGavran-Greenberg Hall, and Blue Cross and Blue Shield Auditorium (0001 Michael Hooker Research Center).

 To schedule a capture or live broadcast for your class or event, please use our online request form:

 Once your scheduling request is processed, you will receive an email with the Mediasite viewing link and instructions.
 All presentation captures will start, stop, and upload to the web automatically.
 No action needs to be taken in the classroom to start and stop the capture.